sheldonmlee/ncurses_gameoflife/README.md

 # ncurses_gameoflife
-Small program to simulate Conway's Game of Life.
+Small program to simulate Conway's Game of Life, using ncurses.

-Grid handles drawing of pixels.

-Vect handles 2d vectors.
+Press 'q' to quit.